flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 ![Autopilot and Autothurst buttons](../assets/takeoff-climb-cruise/AP1.png "Autopilot and Autothurst buttons")

-The FMA now shows AP1 in white in the upper right corner,
+The FMA now shows AP1 in white in the upper right corner.

 !!!note
     The FCU (Flight Control Unit) shows three important values:<br/>